You are viewing a story from harrypotterfanfiction.com

 ‘What and let you go running back to Weasley?
 You have made me a complete laughing stock.
 You have humiliated me.
 Nobody gets to use me and then walk away,’ he said as he tightened his grip around my wrists, causing me to whimper again in pain.
 ‘You are not leaving me.
 You care about me Hermione.
 I know it.
 I just have to make you see it.’

-I barely had time to register what he had he had said, before he began to lower his lips to mine.
+I barely had time to register what he had he had said, before he closed the minute space between us, pressing his body up against mine as he began to lower his lips to mine.

 For a brief moment, I thought that he was actually listening to me, as I felt him move suddenly away from me, although it took only a moment longer to realise that he hadn’t moved away from me at all, he was pulled away.